Leonor, Princess of Asturias: Education

-Military service
+Military training

 The King and the Princess of Asturias during the 2024 National Day of Spain.

-In preparation for her role as Spain's commander-in-chief, following her father's footsteps, Leonor is currently spending three years of army, naval and air force training at the General Military Academy in Zaragoza, the Naval Military Academy in Marín and the General Air Academy in Murcia, respectively.
-In this sense, in March 2023, the minister of defense, Margarita Robles, announced that the government had approved a royal decree for Leonor to begin a 3-year military training education program.
+In preparation for her role as Spain's commander-in-chief, following her father's footsteps, Leonor spent three years of army, naval and air force training at the General Military Academy in Zaragoza, the Naval Military Academy in Marín and the General Air Academy in Murcia, respectively.
+In this sense, in March 2023, the minister of defense, Margarita Robles, announced that the government had approved a royal decree for Leonor to begin a 3-year military training education programme.
 Leonor chose to use both of her parents surnames "Borbón Ortiz" in her military career.
 Also, whilst attending the military academies, Leonor will renounce her salary and any money that cadets receive.

 On 17 August 2023, she started her first year of training at the General Military Academy in Zaragoza.
 She received the officer's sabre on 19 September 2023.
 Leonor swore an oath of allegiance to the Spanish flag at the General Military Academy on 7 October 2023, in the presence of her parents.
 In January 2024, Leonor participated in the 24th Sports Championship of Military Academies for Officers, competing in fencing and volleyball as one of the representatives of the General Military Academy.
 Her team won a silver medal in the mixed team fencing competition.
-In June 2024, she closed the maneuver practices of the army training in the mountains of Navaleno and San Leonardo de Yagüe in Soria province.
+In June 2024, she closed the manoeuvre practices of the army training in the mountains of Navaleno and San Leonardo de Yagüe in Soria province.
 She was trained by Colonel José Gonzálvez Vallés and Lieutenant Colonel Margarita Pardo de Santayana.
 Leonor was promoted to the rank of Cadet Ensign (Alférez) and awarded the Grand Cross of Military Merit by her father King Felipe VI on 3 July 2024.